MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 1. [OAuth2 implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow)
 1. [OAuth2 Device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code)

+OAuth access to IMAP, POP, SMTP AUTH protocols via OAuth2 client credentials grant flow is not supported.
+If your application needs persistent access to all mailboxes in a Microsoft 365 organization, we recommend that you use the Microsoft Graph API’s which allow access without a user, enable granular permissions and let administrators scope such access to a specific set of mailboxes.

 Make sure to specify the full scopes, including Outlook resource URL's, when authorizing your application and requesting an access token.

 | Protocol  | Permission scope string |